Picture of a board room

 2024-2026 AMO Board of Directors Election

-In accordance with AMO By-law No. 1, elections for all open offices to the AMO Board of Directors will occur at the AMO Annual Conference, hosted by the City of Ottawa in August 2024.
+In accordance with AMO By-law No. 1, elections to the AMO Board of Directors will occur at the AMO Annual Conference, hosted by the City of Ottawa in August 2024.
 The Board of Directors is responsible for:

 • setting annual strategic objectives;